• Disease Overview

 Summary

-Infective endocarditis (IE) is an infection of the inner lining of the heart muscle (endocardium) caused by bacteria, fungi, or germs that enter through the bloodstream.
+Infective endocarditis (IE) is an infection of the inner lining of the heart muscle (endocardium) caused by bacteria, fungi or germs that enter through the bloodstream.
 IE occurs most frequently in patients with abnormal (leaky or narrow) heart valves, artificial (prosthetic) heart valve or in people who have a pacemaker lead.
-Any structural heart disease can predispose a person to developing IE. In the past, rheumatic fever was the main precursor to IE and still remains a common predisposition in developing countries.
+Any structural heart disease can predispose a person to developing IE. In the past, rheumatic fever was the main precursor to IE and remains a common predisposition in developing countries.
 The presenting symptoms are a low-grade persistent fever without an obvious cause, fatigue and shortness of breath on exertion.
 Patients also may have joint and muscle pain and their health care provider may hear a new or changing murmur.

 The endocardium covers the heart valves, and it is these valves which are primarily affected by infective endocarditis.
 If the infection remains untreated, multiplying bacteria may eventually destroy the valves and result in heart failure.
 Bacteria may also form small clots (emboli) which move through the blood and block small arteries.
 These clots may lodge in various parts of the body including the brain and cause serious damage.